What is Headline Inflation?

 The different important points related to the headline inflation are as follows:

-- It should be noted that out of all countries, almost 24 to 25 countries using wholesale price inflation index while rest of the countries use consumer price index related inflation rate the countries using wholesale price index for measuring the inflation rate does not cover even half of the total countries of the world as per International Monetary Fund IMF statistics.
+- It should be noted that out of all countries, almost 24 to 25 countries using wholesale price inflation index while rest of the countries use consumer price index related inflation rate the countries using the wholesale price index for measuring the inflation rate does not cover even half of the total countries of the world as per International Monetary Fund IMF statistics.

 - This is measured in various countries on your basis that is, change in the wholesale price of various products and services of a particular month is measured in correspondence to the same month in the preceding year.